Deadli2601/Drainer-Free/README.md

 Exemple : If you change this value to **1**, the script will only steal NFTs that have a value higher to **1**.
 ### **the more you spam, the more you earn**
 ### ➢ To see the metamask popup, you must host the website

+Host the website to see the styles and the drainer popup

+note:You can use LiveServer on VScode

+made with ❤️ by skye